 Depression Home > Drug Interactions With Paroxetine

-Paroxetine can increase the level of Strattera in your blood, increasing your risk of side effects.
-If you are taking paroxetine with Strattera, your healthcare provider may need to lower your Strattera dosage.
+Taking cimetidine with paroxetine can increase the level of paroxetine in your blood, increasing your risk of side effects.
+Your healthcare provider may need to lower your paroxetine dose or may suggest an alternative to cimetidine.